Compelling Evidence 3.0 (CE3.0) in the Pre-dispute and Pre-arbitration Environments

 • Fraud AND dispute ratios not impacted

-• Seller to retain revenue from the sale
+• Merchant to retain revenue from the sale

-• Seller not liable for dispute costs, fees, or fines – and reduces operational costs
+• Merchant not liable for dispute costs, fees, or fines – and reduces operational costs

 1 Visa Internal Reporting, 2022